Upsylon/predictor/README.md

 With its ease of use, the Shiny App would enable a baby to make accurate predictions! :grin:
 The user can load data, vizualize the shape of the predictions and download the results.
 The default parameters ensure a meaningful initial setting that the user is free to change.
 All this **without any code**.

+The "Sample.csv" file in this repository can be used for demonstration purpose.

 ## Downloading the package :cd: